thoughtworksarts/thoughtworksarts.github.io/app/_projects/biofields.markdown

 season      : Winter 2017
 status      : in-progress

-description : Biofields is an open-source framework combining biosensors with custom volumetric and interval arithmetic simulations to interactively model the feeling of energy around the body.
+description : An open-source framework combining biosensors with custom volumetric and interval arithmetic simulations to interactively model the feeling of energy around the body.

 image       : /images/projects/biofields/heart-chakra.jpg